LLNL/UnifyFS/docs/api.rst

    If using fortran, when :ref:`installing UnifyFS <build-label>` with Spack, include the ``+fortran`` variant, or configure UnifyFS with the ``--enable-fortran`` option if building manually.

-.. rubric:: Transparent Mount Caveat

-MPI applications that take advantage of the :ref:`transparent mounting
-<auto-mount-label>` feature (through configuring with ``--enable-mpi-mount`` or
-with ``+auto-mount`` through Spack) do not need to be modified in any way in order to use UnifyFS.
-Move on to the :doc:`link` section next as this step can be skipped.

 -----